FREQUENTLY ASKED QUESTIONS

 7. What is the BirdWord?

-The BirdWord is our quarterly newsletter that can be delivered via hardcopy or electronically.
+The BirdWord is our quarterly electronic newsletter.
 It consists of articles, stories, vignettes, letters to the editor, notices and a complete listing of all nests and solo birds worldwide.
 Check out the BIRDWORD tab of this website for more info and subscription information.

 8. Does Birds of a Feather have an Internet Chat Room?